Carbon-Twelve-C12/supernova/docs/project-planning/README.md

 ## Current Development Status

-The project is currently at version 0.9.0-DEV, with most core components operational and many advanced features fully implemented.
+The project is currently at version 0.9.0-BETA, with all core components operational and many advanced features fully implemented.
 Key highlights include:

 - Quantum-resistant cryptography using Falcon-based signatures (100% complete)
 - Environmental tracking system with tiered green mining incentives (95% complete)